-This document describes the interface ports on the Network Interface Unit (NIU) that are available for connecting AO CPE equipment to the network.
-As can be seen in the general architecture figure below, the NIU (NE G31) is the main interface and demarcation point with the network in the household domain.
+This document describes the interface ports on the Wyre Network Interface Unit (NIU) that are available for connecting AO CPE equipment to the Wyre network.
+As can be seen in the general architecture figure below, the NIU (NE G31) is the main interface and demarcation point with the Wyre network in the household domain.